arashout/arashout.site/_posts/2018-03-20-accidental-class-variables.md

 print(f1.bar) # 3
 ```

+# Unexpected
-2. Un-intuitive behavior when we use mutable structures as default parameters
+When we use structures that are "passed by reference" as default parameters

 ```python
 class Foo: